Housing Assistance Programs

-Home ownership may be in your reach!
-'Welcome Home' provides grant funds for home ownership assistance for the purchase of single family homes that will remain owner-occupied.
+Home ownership may be within your reach!
+'Welcome Home' provides grant funds for homeownership assistance for the purchase of single-family homes that will remain owner-occupied.
 Additional funding is provided for the deconstruction of active secondary units.
 'Welcome Home' is not limited to first-time home buyers.
 Additional program requirements apply.Other Neighborhood Nonprofit Programs

 Housing and Foreclosure Counseling